Northwestern Press

 By The Press in Local News

-By ANN WERTMAN in Local News
+By DEBRA PALMIERI in Local News

-“Goofy reindeer” is the way Phil Rossetto and Greg Snider describe their latest holiday display eagerly anticipated by those who travel Route 100 North in Lowhill Township.

 -